Abersoch, Llŷn Peninsula

 Benllech, Isle of Anglesey

 The small holiday town of Benllech is set on a crescent-shaped bay, with fine sand that stretches for miles.
-The Blue Flag Programme has given this lovely spot their seal of approval every year since 2004, describing it as 'exceptionally safe for bathing and paddling'.
 It’s easy to get to, even for prams, pushchairs and wheelchairs.

 We’re cheating a bit here, since there’s not one fantastic beach in Tenby, but three.
 The Rough Guide to Wales describes this pretty little town of brightly painted houses as 'everything a seaside resort should be' and it was recently voted one of the UK’s top five beach destinations in the Tripadvisor Travellers’ Choice Awards.